URGENT CARE

 • What is considered a dental emergency?

-A dental emergency includes situations that involve severe pain, swelling, infection, trauma, or damage to a tooth or restoration.
-Examples include a knocked-out tooth, broken tooth, severe toothache, lost filling or crown, or an abscess.
-These issues should be treated promptly to prevent further damage and relieve discomfort.
+A dental emergency includes severe pain, swelling, infection, trauma, or damage to a tooth or restoration.
+Examples include a knocked-out tooth, broken tooth, severe toothache, lost filling or crown, or abscess that may need emergency dental care.

 • What should I do if I knock out a tooth?

-If a tooth is knocked out, handle it carefully by the crown and avoid touching the root.
-Rinse it gently with clean water if necessary, but do not scrub it.
-Try placing the tooth back in its socket if possible, or store it in milk until you reach the dental office.
-Immediate care greatly improves the chances of saving the tooth.
+If a tooth is knocked out, handle it by the crown and avoid touching the root.
+Rinse gently if needed, place it back in the socket if possible, or store it in milk until you see a knocked out tooth dentist.

 • How soon should I see a dentist for a toothache?